-Hasibe Ambarcıoğlu Firat University Short Bio
+Hasibe Ambarcıoğlu Firat University

-Hasibe Ambarcioğlu is an instructor at Foreign School of Languages at Firat University since 2010.
+Hasibe Ambarcıoğlu is an instructor at Foreign School of Languages at Firat University since 2010.
 She has graduated from Hacettepe University from the Department of English Language and Literature.
 She has taken her MA degree from Western Languages and Literatures Department at Firat University in 2014.
 She has taken her Phd degree from English Language and Literature Department at Atilim University in 2023.
 She is interested in contemporary English Novel, postcolonial criticism, political drama, psychoanalytical criticism, feminist criticism, cultural studies and ideologies, Marxist criticism.

-Jean Rhys as a white creole author resisted to narrate the stories of both the colonisers and the colonised from different perspectives.
+Jean Rhys as a white creole author narrated the stories of both the colonisers and the colonised from different perspectives.
 As a result of her complex identity, her major characters often have a contradictory and hardly stable sense of self (Savory 22).
 She has created female protagonists that are known for their passivity, dependency, and self-destruction as a result of their traumatic experiences.
 One of these haunting characters is Antoinette, the isolated wife of Rochester inspired from Jane Eyre.
 In her last novel, Jean Rhys has a kind of deconstructive perspective on this lonely lost woman.
-In this study, Antoinette as a hybrid woman who is stuck between the cultures of the colonisers and the natives will be analysed in terms of Homi Bhabha's concepts of 'hybridity and ambivalence' and the concept of 'otherness' by referring to Edward Said's Orientalism.
+In this study, Antoinette as a hybrid woman who is stuck between the cultures of the colonisers and the natives and other characters will be analysed in terms of "otherness" regarding the theories of Foucault, Gayatri Spivak and Edward Said.